truecharts/website/docs/manual/SCALE/guides/getting-started.md

 ![Blocky](img/icons/blocky.png)

 Blocky is the optional, but preferred DNS solution for TrueCharts.
 It's a DNS proxy, DNS enhancer and ad-blocker which supports "split-DNS" through `K8S-Gateway` and is highly-available.
-The [BlockySetup-Guide](https://truecharts.org/charts/premium/blocky/setup-guide) will cover basic setup options which will get you up and running and is not all inclusive.
+The [Blocky Setup-Guide](https://truecharts.org/charts/premium/blocky/setup-guide) will cover basic setup options which will get you up and running and is not all inclusive.

 ## Authelia Installation